jonmaciel/awesome_shopping/README.md

     if you are using linux, you can install it via npm:
     $ sudo npm -g install chromedriver
     $ ln -sf /usr/lib/node_modules/chromedriver/lib/chromedriver/chromedriver ~/bin/chromedriver

+Note: if you use macOS and have uptaded for the newest version, you should install Homebrew again - without uinstalling the previous, to fixe permissions issues.

 ### Feature test scripts:
     $ cd awesome_shopping